wifi

 The sos.management.wifi

-API groups together methods for managing WIFI.
+API groups together methods for managing Wi-Fi.

 Use sos.management.supports('WIFI')

-to check if the device supports managing WIFI setup.
+to check if the device supports managing Wi-Fi setup.

 Internal state